microsoft/pxt/docs/language.md

 If you attempt to store a number exceeding the range of the small int type, only the lowest 8 or 16 bits will be stored.
 There is no clamping nor overflow exceptions.

+If you just use `number` type (or specify no type at all) in tagged strategy, then if the number fits in signed 31 bits, 4 bytes of memory will be used.
+Otherwise, the 4 bytes will point to a heap-allocated double (all together, with memory allocator overhead, around 20 bytes).

+In legacy strategy, `number` is equivalent to `int32`, and there is no `uint32`.

 ### Limitations